zqwei/explore_ephys_data/README.md

 * unit_no_error_spk_time: spike times for each neuron/unit in an error left-lick trial (unit in sec).
 * depth_in_um: recording depth of the unit in um.
 * cell_type: putative pyramidal cells -- 1; fast-spiking interneurons: 0.
+* timetag: timing information using for all data points binned by 67 ms discrete time bins.

 ## Cell-based analyses